-Historic Preservation efforts within the City of Green Bay are lead by the Landmarks Commission.
+Historic Preservation efforts within the City of Green Bay are led by the Landmarks Commission.
 The purpose of the Commission is to carry out directives of the Green Bay Historic Preservation Ordinance.
 The LC reviews all exterior projects occurring at historic properties within the City.
 Along with historic property permit reviews, the Commission is an advocate and safeguard for historic sites, cultural heritage, and the aesthetic character of the City.
 We continue to proactively educate the community on Green Bay’s heritage, and work with the public and private sectors as a resource.

 Information concerning the Landmarks Commission can be found here.
 If you are proposing an exterior change to a historic property, complete the Certification of Appropriateness (COA) application and submit to the Department of Community and Economic Development.
+This map shows the City's historic districts and individually listed historic properties.
+Our Interactive Map can also be used to search by parcel.

-LANDMARKS COMMISSION PERMIT PROCESS
+LANDMARKS COMMISSION COA PROCESS

 Ordinance 13-1507 requires review of exterior projects on historic sites by the City of Green Bay Landmarks Commission (LC).
 This review is intended to allow the LC to review proposed projects and to provide information to the property owner about assistance, financial and otherwise, available for owners of historic properties.
 The LC only reviews projects that are proposed on the exterior of historic buildings.
 These include, but are not limited to: additions, siding, window and door replacement, roofing, and fencing.